 Aggravated Armed Burglary

-A conviction for aggravated armed burglary has serious consequences, including the possibility of life in prison.Elements of Aggravated Armed Burglary
+A conviction for aggravated armed burglary has potentially catastrophic consequences, including the possibility of a life prison sentence.Elements of Aggravated Armed Burglary

 In order to convict a defendant of aggravated armed burglary, the Commonwealth must prove beyond a reasonable doubt that:

 - The defendant broke into and entered a dwelling house;

 - In the nighttime;

 - With the intent to commit a felony in the dwelling house; and